andrea-magni/MARS/README.md

 # Demos and MARSTemplate
 * Try some demos (i.e. "Demos\HelloWorld", "Demos\Authorization", "Demos\FireDAC Basic")
-* start your first project by copying "Demos\MARSTemplate"
+* compile and run the MARScmd_VCL.dproj in [MARS Folder]\Utils\Source\MARScmd, it will help you to create your first project by cloning "Demos\MARSTemplate" into a new folder

 # Contributions
 This is an open source project, so obviously every contribution/help/suggestion will be very appreciated.